+Many digital or analog simlators generate FSDB files.
 FSDB stands for “Fast Signal Data Base”.
-This file format was developed by NOVAS to replace VCD (value change dump) files.
+NOVAS developed this file format to replace VCD (value change dump) files.
 After a number of acquisitions Synopsys Inc owns FSDB.

 FSDB files are binary and they make use of data compression.
 As a consequence they are a lot smaller that VCD files and reading them is a lot faster.
 Many tools can read and write files in FSDB format.